Walmart Global Tech logo

 Reducing $1M Quarterly Vendor Spend by Hiring a New UX Team

-In order to reduce vendor costs and increase continuity, the department chose not to renew the contract and needed to transfer 9 in-progress design initiatives into an internal UX team.
+In order to reduce vendor costs and increase continuity, the department chose not to renew the contract and needed to transfer 9 in-progress design initiatives into the internal UX organization.

 INDUSTRY